jonathanpotter/k8s-mini-lab/README.md

 This is a hands-on lab where you will learn the basics of deploying containerized applications on the CaaS platform.
 We’ll provide a live CaaS environment where you can deploy something small, scale it up, then deploy a new version without downtime.

 ## Pre-requisites
-- Laptop with Ford GitHub access.
+- Laptop with Ford GitHub access and permissions to download/run an `.exe` file.
 - Familiarity with command-line activities (moving files, setting `PATH` environment variable, cloning a git repo, etc...)

 ## Exercise 1 - Clone the Lab Repo